nathanmarz/cascalog/README.markdown

 Cascalog allows you to query Hadoop in Clojure with an expressive language inspired by Datalog.
+Follow the getting started steps, check out the tutorial, and you'll be running Cascalog queries locally within 5 minutes.

 Cascalog also features a wrapper around Cascading to define dataflows in cascalog.workflow .
 Custom operations defined in Cascalog can be used both for Cascalog queries and Cascalog dataflows.